mkudija/mkudija.github.io/reading-notes/_md/2013-12-05-Jesus Shock.md

 `(New York: Wellspring, 2012-05), 168`

+>Christ is not the solution to our problems; he is the giver of our problems.
+Your problem, however big it is (or however small), is his wise and loving will to you, even though it may not *look* wise and loving."
+(37-38)

 *Notes from 2025-03-01*:
 - "Jesus is '*The* Word of God,' God's single answer to all our questions."
 (22)
 - "We only have to think about one thing and then everything else will be O.K., right?
 Just ask Jesus: What do *You* want me to do?
 And then do it."
 (31)